HarryLuoo/24fall/philos520/ro_currie.typ

       - Argue: the purpose of idealizations in historical science is often to facilitate testing by ensuring information is provided at the right grain
       - Introduce: the concept of investigative scaffolding and its importance in historical science

-II.
-Simulations and Surrogate Experiments
+== Simulations and Surrogate Experiments
     -  The author provides Parker's (2009) definition of simulation and discusses its implications.
     -  A detailed example of Hyde et al.'s study of Snowball Earth is presented:
        - The ice-sheet model is explained, which predicts ice extent